eliemichel/LearnWebGPU/basic-3d-rendering/some-interaction/simple-gui.md

 ### Setup

-We however need to set-up some boilerplate, both when starting the application and before/after defining the GUI at each frame.
+We however **need to set-up some boilerplate**, both when starting the application and before/after defining the GUI at each frame.

 To make things clearer, we isolate GUI-related code into specific methods (note that we need to access the render pass in `updateGui`):